Horse Show FAQ

 Am I good enough yet to ride in a show?

 There are several different levels at which a rider can begin competing.
 The earliest is at the walk-trot-canter stage.
-“Flat classes”, which do not involve jumping, are reserved for younger children.
-These classes can be a fun, low-stress way to orient a child to the sport of competitive horseback riding.
+There are divisions at some horse shows dedicated to those who have not yet learned to jump, and are comprised of classes which are only “on the flat.”
+These classes are a fun, low-stress way to orient children and adults to the sport of competitive horseback riding.
 Some riders do not compete until they are ready to perform in jumping classes.
-Making the decision to start competing is an individual process–there is no right or wrong answer to this question.

 How do horse show logistics work?